OTU-Centre-for-SMRs/gnat/doc/content/tutorials/2D_fixed_source.md

-# A Simple Neutron Transport Problem
+# Simple 2D Fixed-Source Problems

 In this tutorial, you will learn: